awsdocs/amazon-sagemaker-developer-guide/doc_source/prebuilt-containers-extend.md

    testloader = get_test_data_loader('/tmp/pytorch-example/cifar-10-data')
    ```

 1. Set `role` to the role used to create your Jupyter notebook\.
-This is used to configure your Amazon SageMaker Estimator\.
+This is used to configure your SageMaker Estimator\.

    ```
    from sagemaker import get_execution_role